New Seahawks RB Ken Walker III ‘a rocket’ in first rookie minicamp

 RENTON — Ken Walker III wasn’t asked to do much in his first day in his new No. 9 Seahawks uniform.
-For that matter, the Seahawks didn’t ask much of any of the newcomers participating in the team’s three-day rookie mini camp that began Friday afternoon at the VMAC.
+For that matter, the Seahawks didn’t ask much of any of the newcomers participating in the team’s three-day rookie minicamp that began Friday afternoon at the VMAC.

-But coach Pete Carroll left open the possibility that that could change come this fall, when this rookie class could be asked to plug some important holes in the Seahawks depth chart.
+But coach Pete Carroll left open the possibility that that could change come this fall, when this rookie class could be asked to plug some important holes in the Seahawks’ depth chart.

 “I wouldn’t be surprised to see some guys have a shot at pushing for a lot of playing time out of this class,” Carroll said. “… It seems really specific (to the team’s position needs) and we can all kind of visualize how that’s going to happen.”